Best Baked Lobster Tails Recipe (Super Easy!)

 These baked lobster tails get rave reviews every time I make them, and people often don’t realize how easy they are!
 Here’s why you’ll love them:

-• Quick cooking: At 500 degrees F, the lobster tails bake in just 8-10 minutes, so you can enjoy a gourmet meal in no time.
+• Quick Cooking: At 500°F, the lobster tails bake in just 8-10 minutes, so you can enjoy a gourmet meal in no time.
 High heat is the best way to cook fresh lobster tails in the oven.

 • Simple: This recipe elevates lobster tails with minimal effort, making it perfect for a special occasion, dinner party, or a luxurious dinner at home.